While creating a journey, select an app from your Pushwoosh account – the journey will be applied to users of that app only.

 Conversion Goals let you measure the effectiveness of your Customer Journey.
 A Goal is a target event indicating that the customer reaches the marketing objective you set.
 To define a goal, press the Set Conversion Goals button on the top of the page.

-Select the app which events you're going to set as journey goals.
-Choose the event you' consider the indicator of the journey's success.
+Choose the event you consider the indicator of the journey's success.

 To specify the event's attributes, press the Add condition button.
 Choose an attribute, operator, and value(s).